shijiltv/CS-VTU-Lab-Manual/VTU/Sem3/DS_Lab/DS_Lab.md

 The resultant addition polynomial is 6x^5 4x^4 7x^3 2x^2 4x^1 */

-##AIM: Design, develop, and execute a program in C to convert a given valid parenthesized infixarithmetic expression to postfix expression and then to print both the expressions.
+<DIV style='page-break-after:always'></DIV>##AIM: Design, develop, and execute a program in C to convert a given valid parenthesized infixarithmetic expression to postfix expression and then to print both the expressions.
 Theexpression consists of single character operands and the binary operators + (plus), -(minus), * (multiply) and / (divide).

 ##THEORY:
 Infix Expression : Any expression in the standard form like "2*3-4/5" is an Infix(Inorder) expression.